BrockHerion/brockherion.dev/src/pages/blog/posts/enums-vs-typed-strings-in-typescript.md

 }
 ```

-The values in the enum still represent numbers, but in this case we're starting with `Tesla` and `1` and incrementing from there.
+The values in the enum still represent numbers, but in this case, we're starting with `Tesla` and `1` and incrementing from there.
 This means `Polestar` would have a value of `2`.

 And we can now use enum in a function: